Local/Global Issues in Education is the AARE Book Series, established in 2015 and published by Routledge.

 Books in the Series

-A limited number of these books are available directly from AARE at a discounted rate.
+A limited number of these books are available directly from the AARE book shop at a discounted rate.
+Below prices are inclusive of GST.